nodejs/next-10/CONSTITUENCY-NEEDS.md

 * A good path to report issues to the project,and the ability to collaborate/contribute to the project to get them addressed
-* A clear understanding of how how to interact with the Node.js project.
+* A clear understanding of how to interact with the Node.js project.

 ## Broad Deployment platform support